coq/coq/doc/sphinx/addendum/program.rst

    This controls the special treatment of pattern-matching generating equalities and inequalities when using |Program| (it is on by default).
-All pattern-matchings and let-patterns are handled using the standard algorithm of |Coq| (see :ref:`extendedpatternmatching`) when this option is deactivated.
+All pattern-matches and let-patterns are handled using the standard algorithm of |Coq| (see :ref:`extendedpatternmatching`) when this option is deactivated.